inbo/niche_vlaanderen/docs/installation.rst

 Download the file https://cdn.rawgit.com/inbo/niche_vlaanderen/master/docs/niche_env.yml to a location on your computer.

-Start the `Anaconda prompt` from the start menu
+Start the `Anaconda prompt` from the start menuu

 Create an environment containing niche and its dependencies.
 You should point to the file you just downloaded with the correct filename (make sure you pick the correct extension).